Special Shoton Festival Group Tour 2020

 After that, we will head towards Gyantse.
 On the way there, we will make a stop to see the spectacular glaciers.

-In Gyantse, we will visit the monastery and the biggest stupa.
+In Gyantse, we will visit the Pelkor Chode Monastery and Kumbum Stupa, the largest stupa in Tibet.

 Finally, we will reach Shigatse late in the evening and stay there overnight.

 Today we will be driving through towering mountain ranges, and going through several high passes and Everest viewpoints.
-We will reach a tent camp near the Everest Base Camp in the evening.
+We will reach a tent camp near the Rongbuk monastery with the view on Everest in the evening.

 Depending on the traffic and weather conditions, we might have time to visit the Rongbuk Monastery – the highest monastery in the world.